hawkeyexl/doc-structure-lint/README.md

-# Markdown Structure Linter
+# Markdown and AsciiDoc Structure Linter

-Markdown Structure Linter is a tool designed to validate the structure of markdown files against predefined templates.
-It ensures that your markdown documents adhere to specific structural requirements, making it ideal for maintaining consistency in documentation across projects.
+Markdown and AsciiDoc Structure Linter is a tool designed to validate the structure of Markdown and AsciiDoc files against predefined templates.
+It ensures that your documents adhere to specific structural requirements, making it ideal for maintaining consistency in documentation across projects.

 ## Features

-- Validate markdown files against custom templates
+- Validate Markdown and AsciiDoc files against custom templates
+- Automatically detect file type based on extension or content
 - Check for required sections, paragraph counts, and code block requirements
 - Flexible template definitions using YAML
 - Output results in both human-readable text and structured JSON formats